device42/carbonite-migrate/README.md

 4. Carbonite Target software must be installed on the replication server and the server added to the Carbonite console application.
 This machine will be called the "Carbonite target" in the script's questions.
 ![alt](https://s3.amazonaws.com/device42/carbonite-migrate/mstsc_eqCIP7SL5Z.png)

-5. PowerShell 5.1: if you are using Windows 10, you already have the necessary version of PowerShell, if you are using Windows 7/8/8.1; please download the Windows Management Framework 5.1 that includes the necessary updates to Windows PowerShell -\> [Download WMF
+5. PowerShell 5.1 on the machine running the scripts: if you are using Windows 10, you already have the necessary version of PowerShell, if you are using Windows 7/8/8.1; please download the Windows Management Framework 5.1 that includes the necessary updates to Windows PowerShell -\> [Download WMF